quicwg/base-drafts/draft-ietf-quic-tls.md

 ## HelloRetryRequest

-In TLS over TCP, the HelloRetryRequest feature ({{TLS13}; Section 4.1.4) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round-trip check.
+In TLS over TCP, the HelloRetryRequest feature (see Section 4.1.4 of {{!TLS13}}) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round-trip check.
 From the perspective of QUIC, this just looks like additional messages carried in the Initial encryption level.
-Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the Retry feature ({{QUIC-TRANSPORT}};
+Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the Retry feature (see Section 4.4.2 of
-Section 4.4.2)).
+{{QUIC-TRANSPORT}}).
 HelloRetryRequest is still used to request key shares.

 ## TLS Errors